gyulanemeth/bluefox.email/posts/deliverability.md

 * selecting AWS regions;
 * handling AWS account or enforcement issues;
 * deciding whether dedicated IP infrastructure is appropriate;
-* maintaining the necessary SES configuration.
+* maintaining the necessary SES configuration;
+* setting up AWS SNS so bounce and complaint notifications are reported back to BlueFox (a CloudFormation script is provided to automate this).

 BYO Amazon SES is not automatically a deliverability upgrade.